STANDARDS & BEST PRACTICES

 - Potential for competitive advantage (from using the label).

-- Improved operational efficiency and reduced operating costs (from saving of energy etc).
+- Improved operational efficiency and reduced operating costs (from savings of energy,y etc).

 - Motivation of staff and management.